tiborsimon/tiborsimon.github.io/_posts/2015-07-10-evernote-task-management.md

 ### !_admin

-This notebook purpose is to contain the task template and the optional master admin note.
+This notebook purpose is to contain the `task template` and the optional master `admin note`.

 ### !_log

 Optional notebook to keep track of the daily tasks on the fly.
-It contains only log note that are created daily and named by the actual date.
+It contains only `log notes` that are created daily and named by the actual date.

 ### 0_pool

-This notebook is the container for all of your newly created tasks (task notes).
-You can put here ideas you will be working on in the future, tasks that are not started yet.
-I.e. a task appears in this notebook in the creation phase.
-Tasks remain here during the brainstorming phase too.
-As soon as you started working on it, the task moves to the 1_ongoing notebook.
+This notebook is the container for all of your newly created projects (`project notes`).
+You can put here ideas you will be working on in the future, projects that are not started yet.
+Projects notes appear here in the `creation phase`.
+Project notes remain here during the `brainstorming` phase too.
+As soon as you started working on it, the task moves to the `1_ongoing notebook`.

 ### 1_ongoing

-This notebook contains the tasks you are working on right now.
-If you pull a task from the 0_pool or the 2_on_hold notebooks, it enters to the working phase, and moves to this notebook.
+This notebook contains the projects you are working on right now.
+If you choose a project from the `0_pool` or the `2_on_hold` notebooks, it enters to the `working phase`, and moves to this notebook.

 ### 2_on_hold

-If you cannot continue the work on a task because of the task's priority dropped or you faced a dependency problem on another task or person, you put your task from the 1_ongoing notebook to this notebook, and the task enters to the hold phase.
+If you cannot continue the work on a project because of the project's priority dropped or you faced a dependency problem, you put your actual project from the `1_ongoing` notebook to this notebook, and the task enters to the `hold phase`.

 ### 3_completed

-When you have finished a task, you put your task in this notebook, and the task will enter the completed phase.
+When you have finished a project, you put your task in this notebook, and the task will enter the `complete phase`.

 ### 4_obsoleted

-If your task becomes obsoleted due to any reason, it enters to the obsolete phase, and moves to this notebook.
+If your task becomes obsoleted due to any reason, it enters to the `obsolete phase`, and moves to this notebook.

 ## Notes